aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 ```
 {% endcode %}

+That's it!
+That's all I had to say.
+Congratulations!
+You have made it till the end.
-If you have followed this so far, you have earned my respect as well as a tea break.
+You have earned my respect as well as a tea break.
 Go have that tea break!
 Hope you have enjoyed this documentation as much as you will enjoy that tea.
 Have fun with Aurelia2!